Connection Upgrades

 WebTransport

-WebTransport is a browser API that provides multiplexed bidirectional streams and unreliable datagrams over an HTTP/3 session. rstream exposes WebTransport through a published HTTP/3 tunnel.
+WebTransport provides multiplexed bidirectional streams and unreliable datagrams over an HTTP/3 session.
+Browser and native clients can use it when they implement the WebTransport draft version supported by the runtime. rstream exposes WebTransport through a published HTTP/3 tunnel.

 How it works